 Jenna Bush Hager Creates Conversation about Virginia Women’s Monument

 The Sept.
-7 event supports monument honoring contributions of Virginia women and proceeds help fund sculpture of Adèle Goodman Clark.
+7 event supported monument honoring contributions of Virginia women and proceeds help fund sculpture of Adèle Goodman Clark.

 Author and television personality Jenna Bush Hager, daughter of President George W. Bush and First Lady Laura Bush, will headline a special event hosted by the Virginia Capitol Foundation to raise awareness of and build community support for Voices from the Garden – the Virginia Women’s Monument on Capitol Square.
 This marks Hager’s first public speaking appearance in Richmond.

-“A Conversation with Jenna Bush Hager” will take place at St. Catherine’s School from 10:00-11:30 a.m. on Thursday, September 7.
-Tickets ($50 each) can be bought online at our secure purchase page and the public is invited to attend.
-Sponsors for the event are Dominion Energy, Altria and St. Catherine’s School.
+“A Conversation with Jenna Bush Hager” took place at St. Catherine’s School on Thursday, September 7.
+The public was invited to attend.
+Sponsors for the event were Dominion Energy, Altria and St. Catherine’s School.

 More Details on the event

-Following an introduction by Susan Allen, former Virginia First Lady and Chair of the Virginia Capitol Foundation, Hager will engage in a lively discussion of the challenges that today’s women face in their efforts to balance the daunting demands of a busy career with a fulfilling personal life.
-Also, she will share insights about the female role models in her life, along with hopes and dreams for her own daughters, among other topics.
+Following an introduction by Susan Allen, former Virginia First Lady and Chair of the Virginia Capitol Foundation, Hager engaged in a lively discussion of the challenges that today’s women face in their efforts to balance the daunting demands of a busy career with a fulfilling personal life.
+Also, she shared insights about the female role models in her life, along with hopes and dreams for her own daughters, among other topics.

-The program is designed as a casual and fun Q&A conversation with Jenna Bush Hager.
+The program was designed as a casual and fun Q&A conversation with Jenna Bush Hager.
 Kay Coles James, who served in the administrations of President George H.W.
-Bush and President George W. Bush and was Virginia Secretary of Health and Human Resources under Governor George Allen, will serve as moderator.
+Bush and President George W. Bush and was Virginia Secretary of Health and Human Resources under Governor George Allen, served as moderator.
 Currently, James is President and Founder of the Gloucester Institute, a leadership training center for young African-Americans.

 Proceeds from the event’s ticket sales will be allocated toward commissioning the life-size bronze sculpture of Adèle Goodman Clark.
 Clark is one of the 12 female figures selected for the Virginia Women’s Monument, representing women who made significant but often unrecognized contributions to shape the 400-year history of the Commonwealth.
 She was a founding member of the Equal Suffrage League of Virginia, a founder of the Virginia Museum of Fine Arts and a 1901 graduate of Virginia Randolph Ellett School, the predecessor of St. Catherine’s School.